Sheep and Goat Judgment — What’s It All About?

 I point this out to show that those judged at the Sheep and Goat Judgment are not born-again believers, but rather the people of the world — unbelievers — who survive the Tribulation after Christ wipes out the Antichrist’s army with a mere word (Revelation 19:21).
 I’ll provide more support momentarily.

 What is the Sheep and Goat Judgment All About?

-This judgment is all about judging these living, mortal unbelievers to determine who will suffer immediate damnation and who will receive eternal life and be allowed to enter into the Millennium as mortals, yet born-again spiritually, just like genuine believers in our era have eternal life while still mortal (John 3:36 & 1 John 5:11-12) and are promised a future resurrection with immortal, glorified bodies (1 Corinthians 15:42-44).
+This judgment is all about judging these living, mortal unbelievers to determine who will suffer immediate damnation and who will receive eternal life and be allowed to enter into the Millennium as mortals, yet born-again spiritually, just like genuine believers in our era have eternal life while still physically mortal (John 3:36 & 1 John 5:11-12) and are promised a future resurrection with immortal, glorified bodies (1 Corinthians 15:42-44).

-Not being part of the one-world Babylonian system, these believers will naturally face hunger, thirst, outcast status, need for clothes/shelter and unjust imprisonment.
-Christ will judge the living nations as to how they treated him—his body—during the Tribulation.
+Not being part of the one-world Babylonian system, these believers during the Tribulation will naturally face hunger, thirst, outcast status, need for clothes/shelter and unjust imprisonment.
+Christ will judge the living nations as to how they treated him — his body — during the Tribulation.
 This is in line with the “cup of cold water” principle:

 “And if anyone gives even a cup of cold water to one of these little ones who is my disciple, truly I tell you, that person will certainly not lose their reward.”